IT Band Syndrome

 - Corticosteroid injections

-Physiotherapy for IT Band Syndrome
+Physiotherapy for IT Band Syndrome:

-- Gait analysis (studying the way you move) to identify biomechanical issues
+- Gait analysis to identify biomechanical issues

-- Recommendations and training on how to prevent future issues
+- Guidance on preventing future issues